 Schedule of Tuition and Fees

-The most current listing of tuition and fees, as well as a tuition calculator, can be found at the Registrar's Office website.
+The most current listing of tuition and fees, as well as a tuition calculator, can be found at the Office of Financial Aid's website.

-Students who are off campus for full time internships, practica, and professional affiliations, and are not concurrently enrolled in other on-campus experiences or courses, will be assessed a reduced general fee amount.
+Students who are off campus for full time internships, practica, and professional affiliations, and are not concurrently enrolled in other on-campus experiences or courses, may be assessed a reduced general fee amount.

 College Opportunity Fund (COF)